SherlockPsy/Life/TOTAL_PLAN.md

 - binding identity text
 - recent public window
 - immediate user utterance (if any)
-- objective time context (as context only, not as an outcome engine)
+- objective time context (context only; never an outcome engine)

 3. Writing rules
-3.1 No new text types introduced.
+3.1 No new public text types introduced.
 3.2 Written is reality; rendering is projection remains absolute.

 4. Forbidden
-- No memory beyond window
+- No memory beyond window unless explicitly introduced by a later milestone/work order
 - No hidden state variables
 - No director logic
-- No summaries used as replacement for authoritative text (summaries may exist only as non-authoritative reading aids)
+- No summary-as-authority (summaries are permitted by v6 only as non-authoritative reading aids and only when introduced by an explicit milestone/work order)

 ================================================================================
 EXECUTION CANON — MILESTONE 5 — PRIVATE LEARNING EXISTS